Graded Brauer groups of a groupoid with involution: Rg -algebras

 \begin{qst}~ Let $B$ be a complex $\cstar$-algebra.
 Does there exist a closed real $\cstar$-subalgebra $B_r$ of $B$ such that $B\cong B_r\otimes_\RR \CC$? \end{qst}

-Although it was mentioned in~\cite{li} that this question reminds open, the answer is in fact "no".
+Although it was mentioned in~\cite{Li:Real_algebras} that this question was remained open, the answer is in fact "no".
 Indeed, as we will see later, the existence of $B_r$ is equivalent to the existence of a conjugate-linear involution on $B$, which is also equivalent to $B$ being isomorphic to its conjugate algebra via a $2$-periodic isomorphism).
-But such an involution induces an involutory anti-automorphism $\vp:B\To B$ (i.e. $\vp$ verifies $\vp(ab)=\vp(b)\vp(a), \forall a,b\in B$ and $\vp^2=\id$).
-On the other hand, A. Connes~\cite{Con75} and T. Giordano~\cite{Gio83} have constructed examples of von Neumann algebras that are not anti-isomorphic to themselves.
-Recently, other explicite examples of $\cstar$-algebras not isomorphic to their conjugate algebras have been constructed (see N.C.
-Phillips~\cite{Phil1}, and N.C.
+But such an involution induces an involutory anti-automorphism $\vp:B\To B$ ({\it i.e}. $\vp$ verifies $\vp(ab)=\vp(b)\vp(a), \forall a,b\in B$ and $\vp^2=\id$).
+On the other hand, A. Connes~\cite{Connes:anti-isom} and T. Giordano~\cite{Giordano:Antiautomorphismes} have constructed examples of von Neumann algebras that are not anti-isomorphic to themselves.
+Very recently, other explicit examples of $\cstar$-algebras not isomorphic to their conjugate algebras have been constructed by N.C.
+Phillips~\cite{Phillips:anti-isom} and N.C.
 Phillips and M.G.
-Viola~\cite{PV10}).
+Viola~\cite{Phillips-Viola:anti-isom}).

-We should however point out that being anti-isomorphic to itself is not sufficient for a $\cstar$-algebra $B$ to admit a conjugate-linear involution, as it was proved by V. Jones in~\cite{Jon}.
+We shall however point out that being anti-isomorphic to itself is not sufficient for a $\cstar$-algebra $B$ to admit a conjugate-linear involution, as it was proved by V. Jones in~\cite{Jones:anti-isom}.